 Increasing your dietary allowance of B12 is a good first step.If you suspect a severe deficiency talk to your doctor about testing.
 You may be a candidate for injections of the vitamin B12.

-If you are not taking enough vitamin B12 it is time to add a high quality B12 supplement by GoNutrients®.
+If you are not taking enough vitamin B12 it is time to add GoNutrients® high quality vitamin B12 sublingual liquid drops.